punxaphil/maxi-media-player/README.md

 fontFamily: 'Roboto, sans-serif' # Use this to change the font family for the entire card.
 footerHeight: 4 # default is 5.
 Unit is 'rem'.
 Use this to change the height of the footer.
 heightPercentage: 75 # default is 100.
 Use this to change the height of the card.
 Set to 'auto' to make the card height adjust to the content.
+listItemHeight: 3 # default is built-in height.
+Unit is 'rem'.
+Use this to change the height of list items (e.g., media browser rows, queue rows).
 mediaTitleRegexToReplace: '.wav?.*' # Regex pattern to replace parts of the media title
 mediaTitleReplacement: ' radio' # Replacement for the media title regex pattern
 minWidth: 10 # default is 20.
 Unit is 'rem'.
 Use this to change the minimum width of the card.